MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

     ```

-* Read receipt admin setting or user setting is turned on for the tenant.
+* Read receipt [admin setting](/microsoftteams/messaging-policies-in-teams#messaging-policy-settings) or [user setting](https://support.microsoft.com/office/use-read-receipts-for-messages-in-microsoft-teams-533f2334-32ef-424b-8d56-ed30e019f856) is turned on for the tenant for the bot to receive the read receipt events.
 The tenant admin or the user can enable or disable the read receipt setting.
-To receive a read receipt event by your bot, ensure that the read receipt [admin setting](/microsoftteams/messaging-policies-in-teams#messaging-policy-settings) or [user setting](https://support.microsoft.com/office/use-read-receipts-for-messages-in-microsoft-teams-533f2334-32ef-424b-8d56-ed30e019f856) is turned on for the tenant.

-The bot is now enabled to receive read receipts.
-After the bot is enabled in a user to bot chat scenario the bot promptly receives a read receipt event when the user reads the bot's message.
-You can track the user engagement with `ReadStatus` property that counts the number of events, and you can also send a context aware message.
+After the bot is enabled in a user to bot chat scenario, the bot promptly receives a read receipt event when the user reads the bot's message.
+You can track the user engagement with the `ReadStatus` property that counts the number of events and you can also send a context aware message.

 ## Send a message